Amazinggracee/Portfolio1/README.md

 - [ ] I replicated the design as much as possible (e.g., font, colors, images, text, margins) using the info from the Figma templates.
 - [ ] I the usefulness of transitions and animations.
 - [ ]I implemented functionality that requires JavaScript.
+- [ ] I used basic JavaScript syntax.
+- [ ] I used JavaScript to manipulate DOM elements.
+- [ ] I used JavaScript events.
+- [ ] I used objects to store and access data.

 # 🛠 Built With <a name="built-with">Technologies</a>